-“We suspected early on that after maternal vaccination against COVID, antibodies would cross the placenta to the baby and provide some degree of protection in the first few months of life, but we are now seeing the data to prove it,” Dr. Brimmage says, adding that a similar process occurs when expecting mothers get the Tdap vaccine to protect against whooping cough.
+“We suspected early on that after maternal vaccination against COVID, antibodies would cross the placenta to the baby and provide some degree of protection in the first few months of life, but we have now seen an abundance of data to prove it,” Dr. Brimmage says, adding that a similar process occurs when expecting mothers get the Tdap vaccine to protect against whooping cough.

 Advice for Pregnant Women

-Women who are considering a pregnancy in the near future or who think they might be pregnant also should get vaccinated, Dr. Brimmage says.
-There is no evidence, despite many social media falsehoods, that the vaccines have any negative effect on fertility, pregnancy or the placenta.
+Women who are considering a pregnancy in the near future or who think they might be pregnant also should get vaccinated and boosted, Dr. Brimmage says.